On Hahn-Banach smoothness of $L_1$-preduals and related $w^*-w$ point of continuity of unit balls of dual spaces: Introduction

-Let $X$ be a real Banach space and let $Y \subseteq X$ be a closed subspace.
-In this paper, we study the uniqueness of the norm-preserving extension, also known as the Hahn-Banach extension, of functionals in $Y^\ast$ to $X^\ast$ and some of its variations.
+The problem of extending linear functionals, with the Hahn-Banach theorem at the forefront, is one of the classics in Banach space theory.
 A starting point of the literature in this area is a seminal paper by Robert Phelps (\cite{Phelps}) in which the author investigated the so-called {\it property-$(U)$} for the first time.
+Numerous authors have investigated this property and its several variations.
+In this paper we focus on investigating the following properties.

 \bdfn Let $Y$ be a subspace of a Banach space $X$. $Y$ is said to have, \bla \item \textit{property-$(U)$} if every linear functional on $Y$ has a unique norm preserving extension over $X$. \item \textit{property-$(wU)$} if every linear functional on $Y$ which attains its norm has a unique norm preserving extension over $X$. \el \edfn